 In privately-held businesses, board member risk is not as great as it would be in a public company.
 As a result, private company board members usually receive lower retainers than public company directors.
 However, there is still a level of risk and an expected time commitment for which board members must be compensated.
-We interviewed Tyler A. Ridgeway, Director, Human Capital Resources, for the March issue of Insights from Kreischer Miller about how to adequately compensate board members for their contributions.
+How can you adequately compensate board members for their contributions?

 What general factors should be considered regarding private company board member compensation?

 Board member compensation should take into account roles, responsibilities, time commitment, seniority/experience level, geographic location, and committee involvement.
 For example, if you are looking to your board members for strategic guidance and advice, this can result in activities that generate a lot of profit for your business.
 It’s important for businesses not to overlook these factors.

 While there are no specific compensation guidelines that apply to all businesses, at a minimum you will want to consider:

 - How many times per year do you meet?
 Most companies base a yearly retainer on the number of meetings.
 Each meeting might pay anywhere from $2,500 to $5,000.
 Accordingly, if you have four company board meetings each year, you might be looking at an annual retainer of $5,000 – $10,000 and $10,000 – $20,000 per board member.

 - Is committee work involved?
 Board members usually receive additional compensation for service on committees.

 - What is your company size?
 Larger companies generally provide higher compensation to their board members.

 - Do you have business challenges that necessitate higher-level experience?
 Individuals with deep expertise generally command higher compensation.
 For instance, we once completed a search for a business that was seeking a Fortune 500 executive to join their board.
 The business was prepared to offer higher compensation to gain his strategic advisory services.